gavinmcfarland/plugma/README.md

 ## Quick Start

-Create a new plugin from a template, use `@next` for upcoming release.
+Create a new plugin or widget from a template.

 ```bash
 npx plugma@next create